wrkode/kairos-capi/docs/DESIGN.md

 #### Cloud-Config Generation

-The controller generates Kairos cloud-config using Kairos's native k0s integration:
+The controller generates Kairos cloud-config using provider-specific templates and Kairos's native k0s integration:

 1. Uses `k0s:` block for control-plane nodes (with optional `--single` for single-node mode)
 2. Uses `k0s-worker:` block for worker nodes with token file
 3. Configures users with SSH keys (GitHub or raw public key)
 4. Writes worker tokens to `/etc/k0s/token` via `write_files`
 5. Deploys Kubernetes manifests to `/var/lib/k0s/manifests/` for automatic application

+Provider-specific behavior:
+- CAPV uses a CAPV-focused template and retrieves kubeconfig over SSH.
+- CAPK uses a CAPK-focused template with LoadBalancer-based control plane endpoint handling and in-guest kubeconfig push to the management cluster.

 Single-node mode is determined by:
 - `KairosConfig.spec.singleNode` (explicit flag), OR